theripper93/automated-evocations/README.md

 - **Game Icons**: [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)

-This package is under an [GPL-3.0 License](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).
+This package is under the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

 ## Credits